sai-krishna-msk/OCR_DeepLearning/README.md

-I have done this project as an extension to OCR text recognition(bank check's) done by [Adrian](https://www.pyimagesearch.com/category/optical-character-recognition-ocr/)
+- This project is an extension to OCR text recognition(bank checks) done by Adrian you can find it [here]((https://www.pyimagesearch.com/category/optical-character-recognition-ocr/), Where he uses conventional approach and suggests that ML or DL could give better results so I thought to give it a shot,

-I have upgraded the project by adding deep learning to it, instead of conventional method to predict what character it is on the check(which is done by comparing), I have trained a CNN(Convolution neural network ) to predict the respective text with font( MICR E-13B )
+- I have improved the accuracy of the prediction of text by training a deep learning model(CNN) on a dataset of bank check's with font style(MICR E-138)

-Implementation-:
+### Implementation

 1) Clone the repo

 2) Install the necessary packages:

 ```
 pip install keras
 pip install skimage